 - A. Employee-Initiated Grievance - 1.
 The employee shall prepare a written grievance within twenty-five (25) working days of the incident or occurrence giving rise to the complaint.
-The employee shall submit the grievance to the immediate supervisor and Department Head or designee.
-The grievance shall describe the issue and identify the Article of the MOU or section of written policy, rule, resolution or ordinance that the employee feels has been violated as well as the requested remedy. - 2.
-The Department Head or designee shall investigate the grievance.
-The Department Head or designee investigation should include a meeting with the grievant and their representative.
-The Department Head or designee shall respond to the grievance in writing within ten (10) working days of receipt of the grievance.
-The Department Head shall sign the response to the grievance.

-- 3. If the Department Head or designee manager's written response does not resolve the grievance, the grievant, within five working days, shall submit the grievance to the Human Resources Director or his/her designee.
-The Human Resources Director's designee shall not be from the same Department(s) where the grievance arose. - 4.
-The Human Resources Director or designee shall investigate the grievance.
-The Human Resources Director or designee's investigation should include meeting with the grievant or his/her representative.
-The Human Resources Director or designee shall respond to the grievance in writing within fifteen (15) working days. - B. Association Initiated Grievance - 1.
-The Association shall submit a written grievance to the Human Resources Director or designee within twenty-five (25) working days of the incident giving rise to the grievance, with copies to affected Department Heads. - 2.
-The Human Resources Director or designee shall investigate the grievance and shall issue a written response to the grievance within twenty (20) working days,
+The employee shall submit the grievance to the immediate supervisor and appointing authority or designee.
+The grievance shall describe the issue and identify the Article of the MOU or section of written policy, rule, resolution, or ordinance that the employee feels has been violated as well as the requested remedy. - 2.
+The appointing authority or designee shall investigate the grievance.
+The appointing authority or designee's investigation should include a meeting with the grievant and their representative.
+The appointing authority or designee shall respond to the grievance in writing within ten (10) working days of receipt of the grievance.
+The appointing authority shall sign the response to the grievance. - 3.
+If the appointing authority or designee manager's written response does not resolve the grievance, the grievant, within five (5) working days, shall submit the grievance to the Director of Human Resources or his/her designee.
+The Director of Human Resources' designee shall not be from the same department(s) where the grievance arose. - 4.
+The Director of Human Resources or designee shall investigate the grievance.
+The Director of Human Resources' or designee's investigation should include meeting with the grievant or his/her representative.
+The Director of Human Resources or designee shall respond to the grievance, in writing, within fifteen (15) working days. - B. Association Initiated Grievance - 1.
+The Association shall submit a written grievance to the Director of Human Resources or designee within twenty-five (25) working days of the incident giving rise to the grievance, with copies to affected appointing authorities. - 2.
+The Director of Human Resources or designee shall investigate the grievance and shall issue a written response to the grievance within twenty (20) working days.